-Rivertowne is an approximate 1,333-acre developer-designed neighborhood located in the central portion of the study area, to the west of SC 41.
+Rivertowne is a large planned neighborhood located in the central portion of the study area, to the west of SC 41.
 The neighborhood can be accessed via Rivertowne Parkway from SC 41.
 The neighborhood is located to the south and west of the Planters Pointe neighborhood and to the west of the Phillips Community.
 Rivertowne is made up of single-family homes and contains two separate communities, each with its own amenities.
 Rivertowne Country Club is a golfing community and has an 18-hole semi-private golf course, swimming pool, and tennis courts.
 Rivertowne on the Wando is a river front community located along the Wando River.
 Both communities within Rivertowne are made up of single-family homes and have a system of bike/pedestrian trails.
-A grocery store is located in the northem portion of the neighborhood along SC 41.
-Only a small portion of Rivertowne is adjacent to existing SC 41, and this portion is substantially set back from SC 41 and is shielded from this roadway by relatively wide forested buffers.